 Beautiful boutique hotels in Porto

 If you want to spend longer in the city, I can recommend some wonderful boutique hotels.
 I particularly love the drop-dead gorgeous The Yeatman and Torel Avantgarde.
 The former offers luxury accommodation with views overlooking the River Douro and a 25,000 bottle wine cellar!

-Boutique hotel Torel Avantgarde opened in September 2017 and has already been given a 5-star rating.
-Its 47 rooms are colourful, unique and offer the highest quality in comfort and design.
+Boutique hotel Torel Avantgarde opened in September 2017 and boasts a 5-star rating.
+Its 47 rooms are colorful, unique and offer the highest quality in comfort and design.